 We might be tempted to calculate the completion date assuming that our machine will work 24 hours a day.
 So, before we start our batch, we should ask ourselves (or google): Is it safe to leave our 3D printer unattended?

 You should not leave your 3D printer unattended, since it poses various major hazards.
-There have been reported cases of printers catching on fire due to poor wiring or heated bet failures.
-Prints can also detach from to surface while being printed, leaving the remainder of the job extruding filament and causing a disaster.
+There have been reported cases of printers catching on fire due to poor wiring or heated bed failures.
+Prints can also detach from to surface while being printed, leaving the remainder of the job extruding filament and causing a mess.

 We will look at various suggestions going around on the internet and discard most of them, as they are not actually safe.
 First, let us get our blood pumping by reviewing what can go wrong if we leave our malicious and ill-intended printer unattended.

 - Safety measures

 First, let us go through the most typical scenarios where things go south in 3D printing.
 In order to keep things fun, I will alternate the hazards with a few 3D printer bloopers (*1) that, although not probable, should also be avoided.
 It is always good to laugh a little bit while learning (*2).

 (*1): They are substantially less funny if you are the owner of said printer.

 I think there is no need to justify why you should be somewhat interested in avoiding this from happening, but here it goes: some things tend not to work as well after they catch on fire.
 This applies not only to your 3D printer but also to your furniture and the house that surrounds it.

 Most fires start because of electrical issues, such as wires, components, or terminals overheating.
 Although the overheated object may not be flammable, it can be in direct contact with another object that is.